-- tilled and planted for the production of an annual crop (see CIH Exhibit 17L for a list of applicable annual crops) after February 7, 2014, for counties in Iowa, Minnesota, Montana, Nebraska, North Dakota, and South Dakota; - (2) when more than five acres are tilled in the county, cumulatively across crop years (insurance years for WFRP); - Example 1: In crop year 2017, a producer tills 4 acres of native sod and plants soybeans in County A. In crop year 2018, the producer tills another 2 acres of native sod acreage and plants corn in County A. Since the producer exceeds the de minimus acreage exception in crop year 2018, all tilled native sod acreage in crop year 2018 is subject to the reduction in benefits.
+- tilled and planted for the production of an annual crop (see CIH Exhibit 17M for a list of applicable annual crops) beginning February 8, 2014, and ending on December 20, 2018, for counties in Iowa, Minnesota, Montana, Nebraska, North Dakota, and South Dakota; - (2) when more than five acres are tilled in the county, cumulatively across crop years (insurance years for WFRP); - Example 1: In crop year 2017, a producer tills four acres of native sod acreage and plants soybeans in County A. In crop year 2018, the producer tills another two acres of native sod and plants corn in County A. Since the producer exceeded five native sod acres in crop year 2018, all tilled native sod acreage in crop year 2018 is subject to the reduction in benefits.